How To Optimize Your Off Page Seo Strategy To Drive More Traffic

 It also makes it easier for people with similar interests to find your site through social media searches (which is why many people go directly from Facebook or Twitter search results to a website).

-You can check for this by using a tool like Ahrefs or MajesticSEO and looking at the number of referring domains pointing towards your website.
-If there aren’t many (or any), you may want to consider doing some outreach yourself or hiring someone who can help you out.
+You can check for this by using a tool like Ahrefs or MajesticSEO and looking at the number of referring domains pointing toward your website.
+If there aren’t many (or any), you may want to consider doing some outreach yourself or hiring someone to help you.

 There are too many 404 errors on the site